 The Supported Independent Living programme provides community-based support to help vulnerable older people keep living safely and well at home.

-Our social workers work alongside older people who qualify for the programme, providing support and advocacy so they can continue to manage their daily activities.
+Our kaimahi work alongside older people who qualify for the programme, providing support and advocacy so they can continue to manage their daily activities.
 Our social workers can also help older people prepare for the future by making sure they have the necessary legal and financial support.